Security

 Fail: All emails will be rejected if they do not match any of the Zoho Mail server IP addresses listed above.

-Soft Fail: Emails will be accepted but might be marked as spam or insecure.
+~all (Soft Fail) is also an SPF policy type.
+Emails will be accepted but might be marked as spam or insecure.

 DKIM